ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

 }
 {% endhighlight %}

-You can call this method from didFinishLaunchingWithOptions() method of AppDelegate class.
+You can call this method from didFinishLaunchingWithOptions() method in your AppDelegate class.
 {% endcapture %}